hashgraph/hedera-improvement-proposal/HIP/hip-31.md

     ContractFunctionResult contractCallResult = 7;
     ContractFunctionResult contractCreateResult = 8;
   }
-  TransferList transferList = 10; // Include net hbar transfers for all internal TX (including System Precompiles) repeated TokenTransferList tokenTransferLists = 11; // Will always be empty ScheduleID scheduleRef = 12; // Will always be empty repeated AssessedCustomFee assessed_custom_fees = 13; // TODO - What should happen to Custom fees? repeated TokenAssociation automatic_token_associations = 14; // Will always be empty
+  TransferList transferList = 10; // Include only top-level net hbar transfers + transaction fee repeated TokenTransferList tokenTransferLists = 11; // Will always be empty ScheduleID scheduleRef = 12; // Will always be empty
+  repeated AssessedCustomFee assessed_custom_fees = 13; // Probably empty, as ContractCall does not have custom fees repeated TokenAssociation automatic_token_associations = 14; // Will always be empty
 }
 ```